 Every nation has a few game-changing entrepreneurs who create outsized value.
 We select the highest character, highest competency management teams leading the most scalable ventures.

-Even the best entrepreneurs in frontier markets lack access to the resources they need to scale.
+Even the best entrepreneurs in emerging markets lack access to the resources they need to scale.
 We match them with talent, networks, expertise, and investments from the world’s most prolific entrepreneurial ecosystem - Silicon Valley.

 Our ventures scale-up to create thousands of new jobs and deliver essential products and services to millions of people.
 Our entrepreneurs become role-models who lead the transformation of their own national ecosystems.